 Naturally Occurring Energy

 Heat from heat pumps is eligible for the Renewable Heat Incentive in Phase 1 for non-domestic buildings "if the plant is a heat pump and it generates heat using naturally occurring energy stored in the form of heat from the ground".
 It is important that heat is stored in the form of heat from the ground.
-This means that heat from air source heat pumps is not eligble for the RHI in Phase One of the RHI.
-The term "naturally occurring energy" is not defined in the legislation.
+The term "naturally occurring energy" is not defined in the legislation and has no meaning in science.
 However, the UK legislation is in response the Renewable Energy Directive of the European Union which uses the term "Renewable Energy" in contrast to energy from fossil fuels.
 Note that the "naturally occurring energy" must be stored in the ground: the legislation does not say that the heat must originate in the ground.

 Microgeneration is the generation of zero or low-carbon heat or power by individuals, small businesses or local communities for their own needs.
 Consider the microgeneration optionsfor your site.